Anthropology: Evolutionary

-Evolutionary anthropology is the interdisciplinary study of the evolution of human physiology and human behaviour and the relation between hominins and non-hominin primates.
+Evolutionary anthropology is the interdisciplinary study of the evolution of human physiology and human behavior and the relation between hominins and non-hominin primates.
 Evolutionary anthropology is based in natural science and social science, combining the human development with socioeconomic factors.
-Evolutionary anthropology is concerned with both biological and cultural evolution of humans, past and present.
+Evolutionary anthropology is concerned with both the biological and cultural evolution of humans, past and present.
 It is based on a scientific approach, and brings together fields such as archaeology, behavioral ecology, psychology, primatology, and genetics.
 It is a dynamic and interdisciplinary field, drawing on many lines of evidence to understand the human experience, past and present.

 Forensic

 Forensic anthropology is the application of the science of physical anthropology and human osteology in a legal setting, most often in criminal cases where the victim's remains are in the advanced stages of decomposition.
-A forensic anthropologist can assist in the identification of deceased individuals whose remains are decomposed, burned, mutilated or otherwise unrecognizable.
+A forensic anthropologist can assist in the identification of deceased individuals whose remains are decomposed, burned, mutilated, or otherwise unrecognizable.
 The adjective "forensic" refers to the application of this subfield of science to a court of law.